how to get kids to listen without yelling

 You shouldn’t be a drill sergeant, but you aren’t being fair if you expect your child to behave and adjust their volume when everyone else in the house has been screaming at them since they were born.

-If your kids hear you yell all the time, they’ll grow up accustomed to it and will think it’s normal, which means they’ll be more likely to act out as adults, too.
+If your kids hear you yell all the time, they’ll grow accustomed to it and will think it’s normal, which means they’ll be more likely to act out as adults, too.

 It’s best to use a calm voice and stay calm yourself, even if what your kid is doing is pushing your buttons (like throwing food on the floor or running away from you).